mbodm/cdis/README_keyboard.md

 - Register a keyboard hotkey (see AutoHotkey [docs](https://www.autohotkey.com/docs/v2) for more information)
 - In example "^!Right" means "CTRL+ALT+RIGHTARROW"
 - Register a "Run" command for each keyboard hotkey
-- The Run command here says "_Start `cdis.exe` with appropriate input source VCP60 value_"
+- The "Run" command here says "_Start `cdis.exe` with appropriate input source VCP60 value_"

 This way you register 3 keyboard hotkeys when you login.
 And whenever you press that keyboard hotkey `cdis.exe` starts and activate the appropriate input source of your display.